 McClelland contrasted achievement-motivated people with gamblers, and dispelled a common pre-conception that n-ach 'achievement-motivated' people are big risk takers.
-On the contrary - typically, achievement-motivated individuals set goals which they can influence with their effort and ability, and as such the goal is considered to be achievable.
+On the contrary - typically, these individuals set goals which they can influence with their effort and ability, and as such the goal is considered to be achievable.
 This determined results-driven approach is almost invariably present in the character make-up of all successful business people and entrepreneurs.

 McClelland suggested other characteristics and attitudes of achievement-motivated people:

-- achievement is more important than material or financial reward.
+- Achievement is more important than material or financial reward.

-- achieving the aim or task gives greater personal satisfaction than receiving praise or recognition.
+- Achieving the aim or task gives greater personal satisfaction than receiving praise or recognition.

-- financial reward is regarded as a measurement of success, not an end in itself.
+- Financial reward is regarded as a measurement of success, not an end in itself.

-- security is not a prime motivator, nor is status.
+- Security is not a prime motivator, nor is status.

-- feedback is essential, because it enables measurement of success, not for reasons of praise or recognition (the implication here is that feedback must be reliable, quantifiable and factual).
+- Feedback is essential, because it enables measurement of success, not for reasons of praise or recognition (the implication here is that feedback must be reliable, quantifiable and factual).

 McClelland firmly believed that achievement-motivated people are generally the ones who make things happen and get results, and that this extends to getting results through the organisation of other people and resources, although as stated earlier, they often demand too much of their staff because they prioritise achieving the goal above the many varied interests and needs of people.